Hasna Sal: Education and Career

 Sal received a diploma with distinction in journalism from the London School of Journalism before studying architecture at the Wentworth Institute of Technology in Boston, Massachusetts.
 She graduated with a NAAB accredited B. Arch degree magna cum laude in 2002.
 She then moved to Kansas to pursue a career in architecture.
 From 2006 to 2009, she also taught design at the University of Kansas to architectural engineering students in Lawrence KS as an Adjunct Professor.
 She pursued master's in landscape architecture at Harvard University in 2011 but left before receiving a degree.
 Sal created her firm Glass Concepts 360 and began her professional career as public art architect specializing in glass.

 Sal has earned name for herself amongst American Women Glass Artists with her work.
 Sal went on to graduate with a master's degree in design studies at Harvard University in 2025.
 She was also a faculty at the College of Arts and Sciences, Harvard as a Teaching Fellow.

-Sal is a Lecturer at the School of Architecture at the University of Miami and has an Associate position with Harvard Mittal Institute for the year 2025-2026.
+Sal is a Lecturer at the School of Architecture at the University of Miami and has been reappointed as Associate with Harvard LSAI until June 30, 2027.

 Sal is also on the board of directors for a non-profit organisation based in Boston called HEAL Trafficking.